Suresh Talwalkar: Performing career

-His style draws from several gharanas (stylistic schools) and he accompanied classical musicians and dancers; Talwalkar frequently performed with sarangi player Ram Narayan since the late 1960s, accompanied classical singer Ulhas Kashalkar, and has toured in the United States, Europe, and Africa.
-He taught tabla players, including Ramdas Palsule, Vijay Ghate and Western drummers.
-Talwalkar was awarded the All India Radio Award in 1966, the Sangeet Natak Akademi Award in 2004 and Padma Shri in 2013.
+His style draws from several gharanas (stylistic schools) and he accompanied classical musicians and dancers; Talwalkar frequently used to perform with sarangi player Ram Narayan since the late 1960s.
+He also accompanies classical singer Ulhas Kashalkar.
+He has toured in the United States, Europe, and Africa.
+He taught Tabla, Pakhawaj, Western drums, etc. Some of his disciples are Ramdas Palsule, Vijay Ghate, etc. Talwalkar was awarded the All India Radio Award in 1966, the Sangeet Natak Akademi Award in 2004 and Padma Shri in 2013.

+Personal life

-Talwalkar is married to classical singer Padma Talwalkar and they have a daughter, tabla player Savani Talwalkar, and a son, Mumbai businessman and tabla player Satyajit Talwalkar.
+Talwalkar is married to classical singer Padma Talwalkar.
+They have a daughter, Savani Talwalkar, who is a tabla player, and a son, Mumbai businessman and tabla player Satyajit Talwalkar.

 Title

 The title TaalYogi was conferred on Suresh Talwalkar by His Holiness Jagatguru Shankaracharya Shri Vidya Shankar Bharthi, Karveer Peeth, Kolhapur in 2001.